 Hip replacement surgery isn't just for seniors anymore: People of all ages, weary of living with constant hip pain, are coming to the University of Maryland Medical System seeking a less invasive option: direct anterior hip replacement.

-UMMS hospitals are at the leading edge of advancements in complex hip surgeries, having performed anterior hip surgery for many years with some surgeons at our institutions having switched nearly entirely to the anterior approach, according to Ted Manson, MD, an associate professor of orthopaedics at the University of Maryland School of Medicine.
+UMMS hospitals are at the leading edge of advancements in complex hip surgeries, having performed anterior hip surgery for many years with some surgeons at our institutions having switched nearly entirely to the anterior approach.

 Hip replacement removes the ball and part of the socket of the natural hip (which is diseased or injured) and replaces them with artificial parts.
 Direct Anterior Hip Replacement accesses the hip socket from the front of the body, or anterior side.
 Conventional hip replacement surgery accesses the hip from the back or side.
 The anterior method avoids cutting through muscle, leading to less muscle injury, pain and scarring.